Bank failures, Indictment, weather – it has been a week, time to set back and unwind in a healthy way.

 According to the Mayo Clinic, nearly everyone can benefit from learning relaxation techniques.
 Breathwork and meditation are common relaxation techniques, as is drinking herbal tea or using aromatherapy.
+Consider a long walk, yoga or just turning off the news and turning on some calm music.

 In the first set of relaxation techniques, you are interacting with your autonomic nervous system to lower your state of arousal.
 In the second set of relaxation techniques, you are using natural compounds to promote feelings of relaxation.
 These natural compounds could be anything from lavender or chamomile, to cannabis or CBD.